Financial Inclusion Initiatives of Federal Bank

 1. ICT Model Financial Inclusion Saving Bank Account

 - The ICT model accounts which are operated using Biometric Smart Cards and Micro ATM turned out to be an effective tool in the process of implementation of Financial Inclusion programme.
 We have christened our financial inclusion product as "FEDJYOTHI".
 In this model we have conducted mass publicity campaigns which was presided by Sri P P Thankchan, Former minister of Kerala with the support of Panchayath functionaries and SHG groups functioning in the village.
 During these publicity campaigns, BC agent Shri K P baby was introduced to the public.
 The publicity meetings conducted in this regard along with the public announcements, banners, brochures and posters displayed in the village helped to create awareness in the minds of villagers which was substantiated by the acceptability of FedJyothi accounts in the village.
-As on today we have created 1014 accounts and smart cards are issued to them.
-Customers are also actively transacting with their cards.

 2. Basic Savings Bank Deposit account (BSBDA)